Mummy Makeover Sydney

 Nipples and Areolars – Another common concern caused by pregnancy and breast feeding can be the change in the size and/or shape of the nipples.Some women’s nipples become larger in size, and more protuberant.
 Nipple reconstructive surgery can be performed to correct this.
 Additionally, the areolas can become much larger and darker.

 Excess Fat – Liposuction can be performed on your legs, thighs, hips and abdomen.
 “Often, no matter how hard we work at it, fat will stubbornly remain in certain areas of your body”.
-Liposuction can assist in creating a more flattering version of your already wonderful self.
+Liposuction can assist with these areas.

 WHEN CAN YOU EXPECT THE FINAL RESULTS?

-As per any surgery, expect to wait at least 3 months after your surgery before you can truly start to appreciate the new you..
+As per any surgery, expect to wait at least 3 months after your surgery before you can truly start to appreciate the results.